stashkov/inhibitor_graph_v1.5/README.md

 ```

-Note: The use of `""` is only necessary when you have
+Note: The use of `""` is only necessary when you have a
-comma symbol inside the name of the node (e.g. "Complex II, III, IV").
+comma inside the name of a node (e.g. "Complex II, III, IV").

 Example file can be found in `examples` folder